ZK-Auctions Toolkit Grant Proposal and Progress Tracking

 • <2024-02-24 Sat>: If we use Halo2's simple example, we should be able to follow TDD the moment we complete the Milestone 1, since we will have the equations used in the verifier ready.

-• <2024-03-08 Fri>: Since we've decided the first protocol prototype (meeting on <2024-03-08 Fri>), following TDD is much more doable and is effective for a more accurate progress in Milestone 2.
+• <2024-03-08 Fri>: Since we've decided the first protocol prototype to be Strain (meeting on <2024-03-08 Fri>); following TDD is much more doable and is effective for a more accurate progress in Milestone 2.

 • check other open-source projects that could be relevant.